dgraph-io/dgraph-docs/content/graphql/queries/and-or-not.md

     name = "And, Or and Not"
 +++

-Every GraphQL search filter can use `and`, `or` and `not` operators.
+Every GraphQL search filter can use `and`, `or`, and `not` operators.

 GraphQL syntax uses infix notation, so: "a and b" is `a, and: { b }`, "a or b or c" is `a, or: { b, or: c }`, and "not" is a prefix (`not:`).

+The following example queries demonstrate the use of `and`, `or`, and `not` operators:

-Example: Posts that do not have "GraphQL" in the title.
+Example: _"Posts that do not have "GraphQL" in the title"_

 ```graphql
 queryPost(filter: { not: { title: { allofterms: "GraphQL"} } } ) { ... }
 ```

-Example: Posts that have "GraphQL" or "Dgraph" in the title.
+Example: _"Posts that have "GraphQL" or "Dgraph" in the title"_

 ```graphql
 queryPost(filter: {